Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Color is the only channel for meaningful information.
+__Description__: Color is the only channel for meaningful information.
 Categorical only: Textures, shapes, or size (for filled elements) or dash patterns (for lines and paths) are required.

 __Good example__: [https://observablehq.com/@frankelavsky/no-use-of-color-alone-in-data-visualization](https://observablehq.com/@frankelavsky/no-use-of-color-alone-in-data-visualization)